GoogleCloudPlatform/microservices-demo/docs/memorystore.md

 ![Architecture diagram with Memorystore](./img/memorystore.png)

 ## Memorystore Deployment
 Online Boutique supports a multi-step automated deployment process for the Memorystore (Redis) variation.
-The automated process uses Terraform for infrastructure changes and Kustomize for manifest configuration changes.
-Instructions for automated deployment can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md).
+This process uses Terraform for infrastructure changes and Kustomize for manifest-configuration changes.
+Instructions for the entire automated deployment can be found [here](https://github.com/GoogleCloudPlatform/microservices-demo/blob/readme/kustomize/README.md).

-Alternatively, to manually set up the required infrastructure, follow the steps outlined in the **Manual Infrastructure Steps** section below .
+Alternatively, to manually set up the required infrastructure yourself, follow the steps outlined in the **Manual Infrastructure Steps** section below.

 ### Manual Infrastructure Steps
 Note: This section is not a complete substitution for the entire Memorystore deployment process.
 Instead, this section takes you through the necessary infrastructure changes before **directing you back to the automated deployment process**.